-A late fee of \$100 will be assessed to each student account each quarter if payment for tuition and residential/non-residential fees is not received by Pacifica Graduate Institute by the end of the first day of the quarter.
+A \$100 late fee will be assessed to the student's account each quarter if payment for tuition and residential/non-residential fees is not received by Pacifica Graduate Institute by the end of the first day of the quarter.
 Interest may also be added to overdue accounts at the rate of 10% per annum.